OctoFarm/OctoFarm/README.md

 ```

 - The developer version uses nodemon for live server reloading on changes.
 It will output all the logs to the console.
+- The developer version will skip some basic sanity checks, if your pages don't load right after server boot then it's because those sanity checks haven't finished.

 ## Packaged Versions